Chemistry 100 Fall 2017

 - The day of your presentation: Your written report is due to me in both electronic and printed forms.

-- You must prepare a bibliography with complete information on your sources.
+- You must include a bibliography with complete information on your sources.
 This should demonstrate that you have done a careful job in researching your plant.
 It should serve as a resource to your listeners if they want more information about the plant you chose.
-Please provide this as a separate document.
-Be sure your name and the name of the plant are clear.

 - Web resources should be scrutinized VERY carefully.
 You may assume that in the field of medicinal plants most web sites are scientifically suspect.
 All proposed web site citations must be approved by me well in advance.

 - You may provide your citations in any format you like as long as the information needed to find the resource is given and you are consistent in your format.
 Some options are given here.

 Some Logistical Suggestions

 - Make sure your computer is set to not sleep.